-- SLIG lodging will be managed by Passkey, a lodging reservation program with access provided by Hilton, which will collect contact information, special requests, and lodging preferences.
-It is not linked to the UGA membership module or UGA-SLIG Registration module.
-Your data must be entered and will be stored separately.
+- SLIG lodging will be managed by Passkey, a lodging reservation program with access provided by Hilton, which will collect from you contact information, special requests, and lodging preferences.
+Passkey is not linked to, nor can it exhange information with, the UGA membership module or the UGA-SLIG Registration module.

-- Lodging data will only be provided to the hotel for which you reserve lodging.
-It may also be accessed by the SLIG registration team, hospitality committee, and director, as required for the proper management of the system.
+- Information about your reservation may be accessed by the SLIG registration team, hospitality committee, and director, as required to ensure fulfillment of lodging requests.

 Code of Ethics and Professional Conduct

-Please read our policies carefully, because they affect your right to fully participate in the UGA Summit of Excellence.
+Please read our policies carefully, because they affect your right to fully participate in SLIG, UGA Summit of Excellence, or affiliated events.
 Moreover, during the registration process, participants will be required to provide written agreement to abide by this policy.
-To that end, we outline the following:
+To that end, we establish the following:

 Respect: These programs serve, contract with, and interact with a diverse community, and it has always been our policy to provide a learning environment that is free of conflict, intimidation, and discrimination.
-All who participate — including students, faculty, committee members, and vendors — must be treated with dignity and respect.
+All who participate must be treated with dignity and respect.
 We have delineated this policy in writing because even a single, isolated occurrence is unacceptable.

 We will not tolerate discrimination or disrespect of any kind on the basis of economic status, sex, age, race, ethnicity, nationality, disability, illness or ability, sexual orientation, gender or gender identity, religion, creed, or political affiliation or opinion.
 All are encouraged to use these same guidelines to temper the right to freedom of expression with common sense and courtesy.

-We are committed to fostering a neutral, academic environment in which students can learn and grow.
-Therefore comments and actions that contravene the SLIG anti-discrimination policy should be reported to the office of the Director or Conference Chair, and will be addressed.
-The penalty for a violation could include dismissal from an event or program, as well as forfeiture of unused tuition if appropriate.
+We are committed to fostering a neutral, academic environment in which participants can learn and grow.
+Therefore comments and actions that contravene this anti-discrimination policy should be reported to the office of the Director or Conference Chair, and will be addressed.
+The penalty for a violation could include dismissal from an event or program, as well as forfeiture of unused tuition.

 Attendance at Functions: Tuition or registration fees cover the costs of educational and other services for each participant.
-Guests are not permitted to attend classes under any circumstances.
-Guest tickets, if applicable, must be purchased for participation in other functions unless explicitly stated otherwise.
+Guests are not permitted to attend without express invitation.
+Guest tickets may be available for specific functions.

 Acknowledgment of this policy, and agreement to abide by it, will be required in order to register for any program.